 The mission of the Student Educators Association is to promote interest and enthusiasm for the professional field of education, foster communication between Education majors and Education Department faculty, and promote/provide information regarding current educational issues.
-We also actively pursue professional development opportunities provided to us through Education Minnesota, the largest representative union for teachers in Minnesota.
+We also actively pursue professional development opportunities, some of which are provided to us through Education Minnesota, the largest representative union for teachers in Minnesota.
 Our organization also provides leadership for Kappa Delta Pi, an international honor society for educators committed to recognizing excellence among Education majors and facilitating support and professional growth for future teachers.

 Constitution and By-Laws of the

 GUSTAVUS ADOLPHUS COLLEGE

 a.
 To promote interest in and enthusiasm for the field of education.

 b.
 To foster communication between teacher education students and the Department of Education faculty.

 c.
 To promote professionalism in the field of education.

 d.
 To recognize the achievements of students and faculty in the Department of Education.